rfeinman/pyBPL/README.md

 # pyBPL: Python-based Bayesian Program Learning

 pyBPL is a package of tools to implement Bayesian Program Learning (BPL) in Python 3 using PyTorch backend.
-The original BPL implementation was written in MATLAB (see Lake et al. 2015 "Human-level concept learning through probabilistic program induction" and the [original BPL repository](https://github.com/brendenlake/BPL)).
+The [original BPL implementation](https://github.com/brendenlake/BPL) was written in MATLAB (see Lake et al. (2015): "Human-level concept learning through probabilistic program induction").
-I'm a Ph.D. student with Brenden Lake and I've developed this library for our ongoing research projects.
+I'm a Ph.D. student with Brenden Lake and I've developed this library for our [ongoing modeling work](https://lake-lab.github.io/projects/#concept-learning-in-minds-and-machines).
 At the moment, only the forward generative model is complete; inference algorithms are still in the works (contributions welcome!).

 The key components of this repository are: